Management team

 Clare Terlouw

-Clare Terlouw is Head of LifeArc Ventures, responsible for LifeArc’s investments across the life science sector.
+Clare Terlouw is Head of LifeArc Ventures, responsible for LifeArc’s venture investments, which include a portfolio of direct and indirect investments across the life science sector.

-Clare was previously at Syncona Investment Management Ltd, a FTSE250 healthcare investment trust, where she was Head of Corporate Development.
-Syncona founds and builds life sciences companies to deliver transformational treatments to patients.
-She has 15 years of biotech and healthcare financing experience as an investment banker in the City of London, previously a Managing Director at Numis Securities, with significant expertise in growth funding for innovative life sciences companies in the private and public markets.
+Clare was previously at Syncona Investment Management Ltd, a FTSE250 healthcare investment trust which builds and invests in life sciences companies, where she was Head of Corporate Development.
+She has 15 years of biotech financing experience as an investment banker in the City of London with significant expertise in funding for innovative life sciences companies in the private and public markets.

-Clare is also a board member of the BioIndustry Association, a non-executive director of Stevenage Bioscience Catalyst, and an investor director on a number of private venture backed companies.
+Clare is also a board member of the UK BIA and a director of several venture backed companies.

 Message Clare